 Admission is competitive.
-In the past, the average CGPA accepted for admission ranges between 3.0 and 3.90, depending on the program and the university chosen.
+In the past, the average for admission has ranged from a 3.0CGPA to a 3.90 CGPA depending on the program and university chosen.

-7. Minimum CUD IELTS / TOEFL scores
+MINIMUM CUD IELTS / TOEFL SCORES

-We advise students to pursue a IELTS exam score as it is an international standardized score.
+Generally, we advise students to pursue an IELTS exam score as it is an international standardized score.

-The table demonstrates the minimum requirements as some programs may require a higher score.
-Please contact international education office for more information (Institutional TOEFL is NOT accepted).
+The table below demonstrates the minimum requirements; some programs may require a higher score.
+Please contact the international education office for more information (Institutional TOEFL is NOT accepted).

-TEST Minimum Score - Admission TEST Minimum Score - Admission TOEFL 237 (Computer-based) - 90 (iBT) and no lower than 20 in Test of English as a Foreign Language each band IELTS 6.5 overall and no lower than 6.0 in each band International English Language Testing System 6.5 Overall allu 110 lower than 6.0 iii each band MELAB 81 Michigan English Language Assessment Battery 01 CAEL 70 Canadian Academic English Assessment 70
+TEST Minimum Score - Admission TEST Minimum Score - Admission TOEFL 237 (Computer-based) - 90 (iBT) and no lower than 20 in Test of English as a Foreign Language each band IELTS 6.5 overall and no lower than 6.0 in each band International English Language Testing System 6.5 Overall and no lower than 6.0 in each band MELAB 81 Michigan English Language Assessment Battery 01 CAEL 70 Canadian Academic English Assessment 70